MooersLab/manuscriptInOrg/README.md

 ## Default Features

 - Line numbers.
 - Block paragraphs.
-Reset the indent on the line `\setlength{\parindent}{0pt} `  if you indents.
+Reset the indent on the line `\setlength{\parindent}{0pt} ` if you want indented first sentences.
 - No numbering of the sections.
-This is suppressed in a org-mode setting in the header (i.e., num:\nil).
+This is suppressed in an org-mode setting in the header (i.e., num:\nil).
 Remove this setting to apply section numbering.
 - Blank lines between paragraphs.
 This is set by the line `\usepackage{parskip}` in the preamble.
 - Narrow margins to conserve paper in drafts.
 Edit the line `\usepackage[letterpaper, total={6.75in, 9in}]{geometry}` to change the margin width.
 - Single-spaced abstract.